White Collar Crimes

 At Maxey Law Office, we understand the serious consequences that white collar crimes can have on your personal and professional life.
 Our goal is to protect your rights, reputation, and future.
 With our extensive knowledge and experience in white collar crime defense, we develop comprehensive strategies tailored to your unique situation.

-Our skilled attorneys will conduct a thorough investigation to gather evidence, analyze financial records, interview witnesses, and challenge the prosecution's case.
+Our skilled Spokane white collar crime attorneys will conduct a thorough investigation to gather evidence, analyze financial records, interview witnesses, and challenge the prosecution's case.
 We leave no stone unturned in building a strong defense to achieve the best possible outcome for you.
 Whether you are facing charges of fraud, embezzlement, insider trading, or any other white collar crime, we have the expertise and dedication to handle your case effectively.

 Call (509) 652-3330 or fill out our online contact form to discuss your case and learn about your available legal options.

-What is a White Collar Crimes?
+What is a White Collar Crime?

 White collar crime refers to non-violent offenses committed by individuals or organizations in business or professional settings, typically involving deceit, fraud, or illegal financial activities.
 These crimes are usually carried out by individuals of higher socioeconomic status, such as professionals, executives, or government officials, and they often involve manipulation, deception, or abuse of trust for personal or financial gain.